ddev/ddev-contrib/recipes/drupal8-multisite/README.md

 ## Enable the `ddev drush` custom command

-Drush is useful, but it is a bit annoying to *ddev ssh* into the container all the time or to run *ddev exec drush*.
+Drush is useful, but it is a bit annoying to `ddev ssh` into the container all the time or to run `ddev exec drush`.
 Fortunately, DDEV has [Custom commands](https://ddev.readthedocs.io/en/stable/users/extend/custom-commands/).
-And drush is one of the examples, so it just needs to be renamed.
+And drush is one of the examples, so it just needs to be copied.

-1. mv .ddev/commands/web/drush.example .ddev/commands/web/drush
+1. cp .ddev/commands/web/drush.example .ddev/commands/web/drush
 2. ddev drush status

 ## Enable multisite

-First we need to enable the multisite support by copying *example.sites.php* to *sites.php*.
+First we need to enable the multisite support by copying `example.sites.php` to `sites.php`.
 And then, because we are using DDEV for development and our production URLs will be different from test URLs, we want to define explicit aliases.
 That also allows us to have nice site directory names.

-1. cd *web/sites*
+1. `cd web/sites`
-2. mkdir *basic* *umami*
+2. `mkdir basic umami`
-3. cp *example.sites.php* *sites.php*
+3. `cp example.sites.php sites.php`
 4. Configure sites in the sites.php to match the URL with the correct directory.
-5. If you know production URLs, you can add them at the same time
+5. If you know production URLs, you can add them at the same time.

 The final `sites.php` should look something like the [example included](web/sites/sites.php).